Machine of Human Dreams

 Machine of Human Dreams is a 2016 documentary film written and directed by Roy Cohen.
 The film focuses on artificial intelligence researcher Dr. Ben Goertzel, known for his work on OpenCog, an open-source artificial general intelligence (AGI) platform.

-The film offers a portrait of Goertzel's decades-long quest to create a thinking machine, and captures his idealism, technological struggles and the human drive fueling scientic ambition.
+The film offers a portrait of Goertzel's decades-long quest to create a thinking machine, and captures his idealism, technological struggles and the human drive fueling scientific ambition.